infobloxopen/vnios_ztp_vmware/README.md

 Under resoucces section of nios_details.in file please enter ram in MB.

-For any queries/clarification feel free send an email to asahu@infoblox.com
+For any queries/clarification feel free to send an email to asahu@infoblox.com